olivierbretaud/pwa-video-player/README.md

-### To do list
+### A boilerplate from react PWA

-A to do list created with hooks and context API
+created with hooks and context API